slothoth/Fall-From-Heaven/README.md

 - [ ] Traits not converting LOC on dawn of Man speech
 - [ ] Both PLAYER_BAN_UNIT_PRODUCTION and reverse PLAYER_ALLOW_UNIT (nihang) dont seem to stop upgrading into next unit tier.
 More fuel for custom upgrade system
 - [ ] Upgrade system also takes precedence in removing obsolete units even if the replacement is not buildable due to a no BuildingPrereq for example
+- [ ] Use CanTrain = 0 for only upgradable-to-units (todo Immortal?, Eater of Dreams, probably more)
 - [ ] Shipyard Lighthouse, Harbor only in naval towns, Brewery only in river.
 Hawk on Hunters lodge
+- [ ] Free Sphere promos applying to all units accidentally.
 ## couldnt find a way:
 - [ ] Courage, immunity to slave taking mod as no OPPONENT_HAS_ABILITY requirement, charm resist seems doable tho
 - [ ] Blur, first strike Immune